voxel-wiki/voxel-wiki.github.io/content/wiki/round-planets/index.md

 ## Inflated Cube
 The inflated cube consists of six independent voxel grids, one per face of the cube; by (visually) normalizing the planes, a very-close to sphere-like shape is created.

-Although this approach creates distortions near the corners, it is a good approach for cube-shaped voxels; see for example: [Seed of Andromeda](https://www.youtube.com/watch?v=bJr4QlDxEME).
+Although this approach creates distortions near the corners, it is a usable approximation of a round planet for cube-shaped voxels; see for example: [Seed of Andromeda](https://www.youtube.com/watch?v=bJr4QlDxEME).

 ## See also
 - [Coordinate Systems](/wiki/coordinate-systems)